De Lucy: Anthony de Lucy, 3rd Baron Lucy

 Anthony de Lucy, 3rd Baron Lucy was the second son of Thomas de Lucy, 2nd Baron Lucy (died 1365) and grandson of the Anthony de Lucy mentioned above.
 He was born around 1332/33, and was probably killed in 1368, at New Kaunas, Lithuania, while on crusade fighting for the Teutonic Knights.
 It is widely accepted that the well-preserved body of a knight found at St Bees Priory is that of Anthony de Lucy, known, prior to his identification, as St Bees Man.

-Thomas Lucy de Charlecotte
+Thomas Lucy de Charlecote

 Sir Thomas Lucy (24 April 1532 – 7 July 1600) was a magistrate and an evangelical living in Charlecote near Stratford-on-Avon, Warwickshire.
 He persecuted recusant Catholic families in the area, including William Shakespeare's maternal relatives.
 He assumed the surname Lucy, probably descended from the Norman de Luci family by his mother's line.